Summer Festival Magic: Decorating for Community Festivals

 Simply put, festivals—whether music, food, or adventure—are a feast of fun.

 But, what if you’re the one planning the festival?
 Not as much fun as festival hopping.
-Planning involves key steps like conducting market research, selecting a theme, finding vendors, auditioning entertainment, securing event grounds, arranging parking and shuttles, and obtaining equipment.
+Planning involves key steps like research other similar events, how to build your program for maximum appeal, accommodating a large variety and sized audience, finding vendors, selecting bids, managing your vendors, securing event grounds, arranging parking and shuttles, and obtaining equipment.
 You better be sure to get the necessary permits, licenses, and insurance, too.

 Another important element for planning a festival is the decorating—but that part can be really fun.